xordspar0/squirrelbot/README.md

 ### MOTD

-If you want SquirrelBot to respond to "/start" messages (which is a commonly used phrase for starting conversations with Telegram bots), you should set the motd (message of the day) flag:
+If you want Squirrelbot to respond to "/start" messages (which is a commonly used phrase for starting conversations with Telegram bots), you should set the motd (message of the day) flag: